Pope urges U.S. reconciliation as bishops call out Biden on abortion | Politics

 Three days after the Jan.
 6 attack on the U.S. Congress by supporters of former president Donald Trump, Francis said the violence had left him "astonished".
 In Wednesday's message to Biden, the pope said the "grave crises facing our human family call for farsighted and united responses".

-In a statement released at the same time, the president of the U.S. Catholic Bishops Conference, Los Angeles Archbishop Jose Gomez, pledged that the bishops will continue to fight Biden over his position on several moral issues, mainly abortion.
+The president of the U.S. Catholic Bishops Conference, Los Angeles Archbishop Jose Gomez, served notice that the bishops will continue to fight Biden over his position on several moral issues, mainly abortion.
 Biden, like many other Catholic politicians, has said he is personally against abortion but cannot impose his position on others.

 Gomez praised Biden for what he called the new president's "moving witness" on how his faith brought him solace in times of tragedy and his commitment to the poor but said bishops had to proclaim all the truth of the Gospel.
 "So, I must point out that our new president has pledged to pursue certain policies that would advance moral evils and threaten human life and dignity, most seriously in the areas of abortion, contraception, marriage, and gender," Gomez said.